 With remote working and a renewed focus on healthy lifestyles, a growing number of people are looking at moving to Colorado Springs, CO.
 Why that area, in particular?
 Because the city has such a great variety of outdoor activities, walkable neighborhoods, and temperate weather that makes it an attractive place to live.
 It has also earned a reputation for its natural beauty, relatively affordable housing that keeps living expenses in Colorado Springs somewhat low, and lots of family-friendly places to visit, from parks to museums to restaurants.

+There are so many things to do in Colorado Springs that it has grown into one of Colorado's most popular cities for many reasons.
 Want to know more about what it’s like living in Colorado Springs?
 Here’s a closer look at what makes The Springs so appealing, as well as answers to some of the top questions people have about living, working, and playing in the city.

-Colorado Springs at a glance
+Colorado Springs at a Glance

 - Geography: Colorado Springs is located at the foot of Pikes Peak, 70 miles south of the state’s most populous city, Denver.
 Because of its proximity to mountains, you’ll find that the air is dry, there are several different elevations throughout the city, and there’s a large array of unique Colorado Springs neighborhoods and attractions, due to the surrounding natural geography.

-3. Rental market
+3. The Abundant Rental Market